gconsidine/awx-mox/README.md

 #### Notes

+  - Individual actions can be performed by running `mox user [action]` or `mox project [action]`

-  Defaults can be overridden by using options.
+  - Default values can be overridden by using options.
 Use `mox --help` for more info.